 Spring and Fall are amazing and summers are so incredibly sunny.
 The sun shines in Boise almost as much as it does in Phoenix, AZ.

 The median age for residents in the Boise area is 35 years old.
 There are so many married couples with children, that you’ll find many opportunities to connect in the community that are welcoming of families.

 You’ll also discover so many modern playgrounds and parks for families to enjoy in most developed neighborhoods.
-We love going to Settler’s Park in Meridian for Movie In The Park with the kids during the summer months, where there are so many kids and families.
+We love going to Settler’s Park in Meridian for Movie In The Park with the kids during the summer months, where most Idaho residents would spend their hot days in.

 If you’re looking to drink a local draft of beer, several Idaho breweries have games and outdoor spaces for kids to play while the parents have a cold one.